(267) 693-7289 | firstname.lastname@example.org

 FOR IMMEDIATE RELEASE

-Knocking Bird is the first co-production of the recently-launched Umbrella Project.
-Knocking Birdis produced in association with West of Lenin and Splinter Group.
-Paul Budraitis (The Salesman is Dead and Gone, Bo-Nita) directs; Sam Hagen (The Flick, The Lower Depths), Angela DiMarco (Boeing, Boeing, The Foreigner), and Alex Matthews (reWilding, Is She Dead Yet?) star.
+July 24, 2015 – Seattle, WA – Umbrella Project, a new play development and production company that champions the work of Pacific Northwest playwrights, announces its premiere production: Emily Conbere’s Knocking Bird.
+Umbrella Project co-produces this first full production with West of Lenin and the Splinter Group.
+Paul Budraitis (The Salesman is Dead and Gone, Bo-Nita) directs; Sam Hagen (The Flick, The Lower Depths), Angela diMarco (Boeing, Boeing, The Foreigner), and Alex Matthews (The Satori Group, Is She Dead Yet?) star.

 Knocking Bird is a psychological thriller about a husband and wife who retreat to the woods after a car accident leaves her body and his mind wrecked.
 Between long walks to the 7-11 and a mounting, lingering obsession with birds, the couple grapples with a visit from the man who shaped their past and threatens their future.
 Conbere describes the play as a look at “the strange and uncomfortable ways that couples transform and adapt to each other in order to stay together.”

 Umbrella Project was founded in 2014 by Seattle-based producer, director, dramaturg, and actor Norah Elges with Gavin Reub (Co-Artistic Director of The Seagull Project, Casting Associate for Book-It Repertory) and Erin Bednarz (Artist Liaison and Outreach Coordinator for Live Girls!).
 The company’s goal is to create a better way to support new work born in Seattle.
 Through dramaturgically-driven producing and a network of dedicated artists, Umbrella Project will shepherd new work from its early developmental stages through a premiere and beyond.